yiii/immerschema/docs/ARCHITECTURE.md

 **Slices** are small reusable schema files; **profiles** are milestone bundles that `allOf` slices and decide what's mandatory.
 Array-root slices (e.g. `assets`, `tasks`) are now imported through *property-slice wrappers* (`…_prop_slice.json`) to avoid `type` collisions.

-**New in v1.3**: Enhanced task management with timestamps, dependencies, progress tracking, and project-level task coordination.
+**New in v1.4**: Themes→Initiatives→Epics fields, free-text `featureTag` with optional `featureId`, standalone crew & tasks collections, and non-breaking Gantt overlay properties for interactive timelines.

 **Crew/Dept update**: The `dept` property is now part of the core crew slice and available everywhere.
 The `projectCrew` overlay adds only `shotIds` for cross-shot linkage—no duplicate dept definition.
 Shot-level and global crew share identical validation logic, so dashboards can join them easily.